 Your module tutor will direct you towards specific readings and/or activities to complete before class.

-For your Individual Study in Year 3, you will undertake independent research alongside workshops and one-to-one supervision from a member of the course team.
-You will meet with your supervisor regularly.
+For your dissertation in Year 3, you will undertake independent research alongside workshops and one-to-one supervision from a member of the course team.

 Your overall workload typically consists of 12-14 contact hours per week during semester time.
 In addition, you will undertake 13-15 hours of independent learning and assessment activity.
 In some weeks there will be field trips, and the fieldwork placement typically takes place five days a week (full-time) over the course of a month during the summer.